MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md

 ## Detect Silverlight or Flash controls

-Silverlight, Shockwave Flash, and Macromedia Flash controls are blocked from activating in Office 365 ProPlus.
+Silverlight, Shockwave Flash, and Macromedia Flash controls are blocked from activating in Microsoft 365 Apps.
 For more information about this, [read this Tech Community post](https://techcommunity.microsoft.com/t5/Security-Privacy-and-Compliance/Blocking-Flash-Shockwave-Silverlight-controls-from-activating-in/ba-p/191729).

 To identify Office files that contain these controls, you can choose to scan all Office documents when you create a readiness report.
 This will scan all Office files, even if those files don't contain macros.
 Because more files are scanned, report creation will take longer.